Are you after a bike bell but can’t’ decide which one to get?

-This Japanese based company has been in the bike bell business for more than 20 years and is well known for their polished designs.
+This Japanese based company has been in the bike bell business for more than 20 years and is well known for its polished designs.

 With their most popular bell, the Crane Ne, it comes with a resonating sound.
 There are two colors available; polished copper and matte black alloy.